 Common Name: Egyptian Barley

-Hordeum trifurcatum is a Annual up to 1.00 metres tall.
+Hordeum trifurcatum is an annual plant that can grow up to 1.00 metres tall.

 N. Africa to W. Asia.